 |Signature and seal from the will of Richard Rustull Jr.|

-The 1885 Sanborn Map noted a two-story house on lot 13; by the 1913 map, a porch or porches had been added.
+The 1885 Sanborn Map noted a two-story house on Old Town lot 13; by the 1893 map, a porch or porches had been added.
 See Sanborn map snips below.

-In 1965, while located at 111 Craven Street, the house was surveyed and drawn by Frank M. Hough Jr., NC State University; see drawings and maps below.
+In 1965, while located at 111 Craven Street, the house was surveyed and drawn by Frank M. Hough Jr., NC State University; see 1965 drawings below.

 The 1997 Ruth Little Survey described the house as a "two-story, three-bay house with unusual pyramidal-hipped roof, beaded siding, 9/6 sash, and shed porch with chamfered posts and traditional railing.
 Moved to this location from Craven Street about 1975."